skrattaren/apf.rst/apf.rst

 + [p.
 156] "'It is forbidden to fight on the Killing Ground,' he said, and paused while he considered the sense of this."

-  This echoes a famous line from Stanley Kubrick's 1964 movie "`Dr Strangelove`_", which has President Merkin Muffley (Peter Sellers)
+  This echoes a famous line from Stanley Kubrick's 1964 movie **Dr Strangelove**, which has President Merkin Muffley (Peter Sellers)
   saying: "Gentlemen, you can't fight in here!
 This is the War Room."

 - [p.
 168/145] "At that moment Lianna's dragon flashed by, and Hrun landed